According to many people who knew Hitchcock, he could not stand to even look at his wife, Alma Reville, while she was pregnant.

 Director Alexander Payne could not imagine Hitchcock's Psycho (1960) in color because it's more chilling in black and white, but it was later remade in color as Psycho (1998), to universal disapproval.

 British author Anthony Horowitz is a huge fan of Hitchcock and will often pay homage to his work.

 If you watch his films closely noting the endings or portrayal of cops, you will see that if a cop is required to die, the death will be slow, gruesome or uncompromisingly grisly.
 If cops survive they are nearly always portrayed as baddies, though in reality they are the good guys.
 This is because Hitchcock had a life-long phobia of policemen.

-In 1964 visited the set of Coronation Street (The longest running soap ever(55 years so far)) and had a drink at the Rovers Return, a Pub strongly featured in the soap opera.
+In 1964, he visited the set of Coronation Street (1960) and had a drink at the Rovers Return.